GuideApr 16, 2024

 NoSQL databases are designed to support cloud application requirements and overcome the scale, performance, data model and data distribution limitations of traditional relational databases (RDBMS’s).

-NoSQL Explained
+NoSQL explained

 To better understand NoSQL databases, let’s first take a look at their alternative: relational databases.
 The SQL programming language was designed as an easy way to query and modify relational databases.
 Relational databases that use SQL in this way are simply called SQL databases.
 Their use dates back to the early 1970s, a time when data storage was extremely expensive.
 For that reason, data duplication between the tables in relational databases is minimized.
 While extremely organized, this also makes SQL databases extremely inflexible and difficult to modify.
 Substantial time and thought needs to be dedicated to their design before the database is created.